hozana/next-translate-routes/README.md

 See it in action: <https://codesandbox.io/s/github/hozana/next-translate-routes/tree/master>

+### Yet unsupported features

-**Note**: Next-translate-routes does not work with Next html static export, since internationalized routing is among [static html export unsupported features](https://nextjs.org/docs/advanced-features/static-html-export#unsupported-features).
+- Html static export is not and will never be supported by next-translate-routes, since internationalized routing is among [static html export unsupported features](https://nextjs.org/docs/advanced-features/static-html-export#unsupported-features).
+- Domain routing is not supported yet but should be in the future.
+- Next 13 is not supported yet too.
+There is two steps here:
+  - supporting next 13 without `app/` directory: it nearly works, but there is some issues.
+To fix them, we need to figure out what is optimistic navigation.
+If anyone has a clue, please open an issue to discuss it!
+  - supporting the `app/` directory.
+And that won't be a piece of cake...

+Any PR are welcome!

 ## Motivation